This Mother-Daughter Duo Are Bringing Change to New York Fashion Week

 “There is so much more work that needs to be done,” Najla said.
 “If you call yourself the top fashion school, right next to [London’s] Central Saint Martins, you should be leading the way in assisting diversity [efforts].”

-According to The Princeton Review, Parsons’ student body is only 2.9% Black.
+According to the Princeton Review, Parsons’ student body is only 2.9 percent Black.
 When reached for comment regarding Najla’s experience at Parsons, Amy Maslin, the school’s assistant vice president for communications and public affairs, sent a statement that did not address her experience directly.

 “We are grateful to the many brave members of our community who have shared their experiences with racism and discrimination over the past months, and we recognize there is more we can do to ensure that equity, inclusion, and social justice are guiding our institutional policies, planning, and programming,” it read.